pymupdf/PyMuPDF/docs/document.rst

       .. note::

-        In an effort to maintain a valid PDF structure, this method and :meth:`deletePage` will also remove the deleted pages from the table of contents.
+        *(Changed in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`deletePage` will also invalidate items in the table of contents which happen to point to deleted pages.
+"Invalidation" here means, that the bookmark will point to nowhere and the title will show the string "<>".
+So the overall TOC structure is left intact.

-        Similarly, it will **scan all pages** of the PDF and remove any links that point to deleted pages.
+        Similarly, it will remove any **links on remaining pages** that point to a deleted page.
 This action may have an extended response time for documents with a lot of pages.

-        The **number of deleted pages** has a very small response time effect.
-Therefore, whenever possible, delete page **ranges** instead of single pages.

         Example: Delete the page range 500 to 520 from a large PDF, using different methods.